.. py:currentmodule:: NonlinearTMM

 .. literalinclude:: ../Examples/ExampleTMM.py

-fields for SPP is visible.
+pattern of fields for SPP is visible.

 .. image:: images/TMM-example.png